Table of Contents

 Today’s consumer is lot savvier these days in terms of doing product research.

-People are starting to seek out more natural, holistic, and safer alternatives for the stuff they consume.
+Simply put, folks are starting to seek out more natural, holistic, and safer alternatives for the stuff they consume.

-Fans of essential oils love the fact that these powerful substances are 100% natural and can be incorporated into all kinds of health, wellness, and personal care products.
+Fans of essential oils love the fact that these powerful organic substances are 100% natural and can be incorporated into all kinds of health, wellness, and personal care products.

 doTERRA has capitalized on this emerging mega-trend better than anyone.